silvandiepen/silvandiepen-blog/easy-find-and-navigate-to-a-repo-folder.md

 ```

-- Obviously... change `~/repos` into your own local</li>
+- Obviously... change `~/repos` into your own local repositories folder.
-- Go to your local repos folder with the command `repos`
+- Go to your local repos folder with the command `repos`.
-- Go to a local repo with the command `repos NameOfProject`
+- Go to a local repo with the command `repos NameOfProject`.
 - This script searches for the folder in the first level and second level.
 Third level projects won't be found.
 - This script automatically also searches for folder with a underscore `_` in front of the name.  (for ex. `repos projects` will also navigate to `_projects`